rsepassi/zigcoro/README.md

 *[Tested][ci] weekly and on push on {Windows, Linux, Mac} `x86_64` with Zig v0.11.
 Also supports {Linux, Mac} `aarch64`.*

----

-While waiting for Zig's async to land, I thought it'd be interesting to build out an async runtime as a library.
-This is the result of that effort.

 ## Current status

 *As of 2023/08/29*